habibcilmd-cardiologist/dr-cil/content/en/services/icd/index.md

 {{< /alert >}}

 An implantable cardioverter defibrillator (ICD) is an advanced electronic device that detects and treats life-threatening heart rhythm disorders.
 ICD is the most effective treatment method for preventing sudden cardiac death.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in ICD implantation and uses the most current technologies to protect patients' lives.

 ## What is an ICD?